victorhaggqvist/racktemp/README.md

 ```

 ##FAQ
-Q: How to add new users?
+**How to add new users?**

-A: Since RackTemp make use of the linux users, add a user by this shell command
+Since RackTemp make use of the linux users, add a user by this shell command

 ```sh
 $ sudo adduser [username] --no-create-home
 ```

-##Disclaimer
+#License
-RackTemp is provided as is without any warranty.
-I'm not responsible for any damage this software may cause.
+GPLv3